brookhong/Surfingkeys/README.md

 Smooth scroll works for any scrollable element.
 It is on by defualt, to turn it off as below:

     settings.smoothScroll = false;

+`j`/`k` scrolls in one step with size as 70, you could change it as below:

+    settings.scrollStepSize = 140;

 ## Session management